lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 4: (send ballot?)
 3 options:
-1. a publicly posted signed ballot (varifiable)
+1. a publicly posted signed ballot (verifiable)
 2. a ballot including a unique personal id sent only to that one person
 3. both